 The star of the show at the Piazza del Duomo in Pisa is undoubtedly the Leaning Tower of Pisa, or simply the Tower of Pisa.
 Like Giotto’s Campanile in Florence, the Tower of Pisa is the freestanding Campanile, or bell tower, of the Cathedral of Pisa.
 While it is the most photographed monument within the square, there are actually many other monuments that are just as stunning and spectacular as the Tower of Pisa, even if they aren’t leaning at an angle.

-The monuments housed within the complex include the Cathedral, the Tower, the Baptistery, the Camposanto, the Sinopie Museum and Opera del Duomo Museum (closed for renovation until further notice) – together, this group of monuments was declared a World Heritage Site by UNESCO in 1987.
+The monuments housed within the complex include the Cathedral, the Tower, the Baptistery, the Camposanto, the Sinopie Museum and Opera del Duomo Museum – together, this group of monuments was declared a World Heritage Site by UNESCO in 1987.

-Pisa is a popular day trip destination and can be easily reached by train from Florence in an hour.
+Travel from Florence to Pisa: Pisa is a popular day trip destination and can be easily reached by train from Florence in an hour.
 There are also plenty of trains throughout the day so you don’t have to book in advance or worry about missing a train and waiting around for hours before the next one.
+You can check the Florence to Pisa train times here.
 The Piazza del Duomo is a 20-25 minute walk away from the train station or you can take bus number 4 to get there.

 Where to stay in Pisa